micaelpreis/terminal-configuration/README.md

 ##### Change Terminal Colors

-If you want to change the colors of your Terminal, you need to change the LSCOLORS variable.
+If you want to change the colors of your Terminal, you need to change the LSCOLORS variable on your bash_profile file.

 LSCOLORS sets colors for the following attributes: